-The next day, after they were jailed for teaching in the temple, Peter said to the “rulers and elders and scribes … gathered together in Jerusalem” (4:5, 8): “by the name of Jesus Christ the Nazarene, whom you crucified, whom God raised from the dead—by this name this man stands here before you in good health.
-He is the stone which was rejected by you, the builders, but which became the chief corner stone” (4:10-11)
+The next day, after they were jailed for teaching in the temple, Peter said to the “rulers and elders and scribes … gathered together in Jerusalem” (Acts 4:5, 8): “by the name of Jesus Christ the Nazarene, whom you crucified, whom God raised from the dead—by this name this man stands here before you in good health.
+He is the stone which was rejected by you, the builders, but which became the chief corner stone” (Acts 4:10-11)

-The Jewish Council (5:27) later complained, “you … intend to bring this man’s blood upon us” (5:28), but Peter reiterated “The God of our fathers raised up Jesus, whom you had put to death by hanging Him on a cross” (5:30).
+The Jewish Council (Acts 5:27) later complained, “you … intend to bring this man’s blood upon us” (Acts 5:28), but Peter reiterated “The God of our fathers raised up Jesus, whom you had put to death by hanging Him on a cross” (Acts 5:30).

 But God did not reject Israel for killing Jesus.
 Christ’s prayer on the cross, “Father, forgive them; for they know not what they do” was an expression of God’s heart.
-Israel still had the opportunity to repent (3:17-19).
+Israel still had the opportunity to repent (Acts 3:17-19).
 Therefore Peter and the apostles preached repentance to the Jews:

 “Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit.
 For the promise (of the Holy Spirit) is for you and your children and for all who are far off” (Acts 2:38-39)

-After the lame man was healed, Peter said to the Jews in the temple, “Therefore repent and return, so that your sins may be wiped away” (3:19).
+After the lame man was healed, Peter said to the Jews in the temple, “Therefore repent and return, so that your sins may be wiped away” (Acts 3:19).

 Not only did Peter preach repentance to the Jews; he preached repentance for Jews first.
 He assured his Jewish listeners:

-That “for you first, God raised up His Servant and sent Him to bless you by turning every one of you from your wicked ways” (3:26);
+That “for you first, God raised up His Servant and sent Him to bless you by turning every one of you from your wicked ways” (Acts 3:26);

-That “God exalted (Jesus) to His right hand as a Prince and a Savior, to grant repentance to Israel” (5:31);
+That “God exalted (Jesus) to His right hand as a Prince and a Savior, to grant repentance to Israel” (Acts 5:31);

 Peter’s sermons were entirely Jewish.
-In his sermon on the Day of Pentecost he addressed his audience as “Men of Israel“ (2:22) and “the house of Israel” (2:36), and quoted both Joel (2:17-21) and David (2:25-28).
+In his sermon on the Day of Pentecost, he addressed his audience as “Men of Israel“ (Acts 2:22) and “the house of Israel” (Acts 2:36) and quoted both Joel (Acts 2:17-21) and David (Acts 2:25-28).
 These references would have meant nothing to any Gentile standing around.
 The 3000 people who were saved that day would all have been Jewish.
 His second sermon, in the temple, after the lame man was healed, was also entirely Jewish.
-Several times he referred to the prophets (3:18, 21, 24-25), explicitly mentioning Samuel (3:24), Moses (3:22) and Abraham (3:25).
+Several times he referred to the prophets (Acts 3:18, 21, 24-25), explicitly mentioning Samuel (Acts 3:24), Moses (Acts 3:22), and Abraham (Acts 3:25).

 Stephen’s defense before the High Priest and the council was also thoroughly Jewish, summarizing Israel’s history (Acts 7).